-A common task in networks is to find a short(est) path between two nodes [39].
-Since shortest paths can be hidden when using a tree-based layout, Juniper provides an explicit path search feature to quickly identify all shortest paths between two nodes.
-Figure 5 shows the shortest paths between two authors in the co-author network.
+A common task in networks is to find a short(est) path between two nodes [40].
+Since shortest paths can be hidden when using a treebased layout, Juniper provides an explicit path search feature to quickly identify all shortest paths between two nodes (Figure 5).
 A dedicated view lists all the paths of the same length.
-Note that this list is limited to paths in the subgraph, but could easily be extended to the whole graph.

-When hovering over a path, it is highlighted in the tree, and shows hidden edges if necessary.
+Note that this list is limited to paths in the subgraph, but it could easily be extended to the whole graph.
+When hovering over a path, the path is highlighted in the tree and shows hidden edges if necessary.
 On demand, analysts can enforce that all nodes in a selected path are laid out sequentially in the tree and, by extension, in the table (Figure 5(b)).
-This is an example of how topological features can be used to lay out the attribute table, to study potential network effects in attribute space.
+This is an example of how topological features can be used to lay out the attribute table to study potential network effects in attribute space.